sapcc/limes/docs/operators/config.md

 On SAP Converged Cloud (or any other OpenStack cluster where Nova carries the relevant patches), there will be an additional resource `instances_<flavorname>` for each flavor with the `quota:separate = true` extraspec.
 These resources behave like the `instances` resource.
 When subresources are scraped for the `instances` resource, they will also be scraped for these flavor-specific instance resources.
+The flavor-specific instance resources are in the `per_flavor` category.

 ## `dns`: Designate v2